Kurento/kurento/source/user/troubleshooting.rst

 Media Server crashed
 --------------------

-If the Media Server crashes, it will generate an **error log** file.
-Also, in typical Ubuntu systems, the Linux Kernel will generate a **crash core dump**.
+If the Media Server crashes, it will write an stack trace into the file **/var/log/kurento-media-server/errors.log**.
+Also, in typical Ubuntu systems, the Linux Kernel will generate a crash core dump in **/var/crash/** (although your system might be configured to generate them into a different directory).

 However, these files won't contain much useful information if the relevant debug symbols are not installed.
-Before :ref:`filing a bug report <support-community>`, make sure to run your breaking test case *after* having installed all debugging packages:
+Before :ref:`filing a bug report <support-community>`, make sure to run your breaking test case **with all debugging packages already installed**:

 .. code-block:: bash